 2. Eliminating waste

-These are elements that weren’t done correctly, resulting in having to redo this aspect of the project.
+These elements weren’t done correctly, resulting in having to redo this aspect of the project.

 This occurs when a task finishes early.